Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/How_to_use.rst

 .. figure:: ./images/GeneralWorkflow/iec61400_27_builder_workflow.png
    :alt: Overview of the six-step workflow
+   :target: _images/iec61400_27_builder_workflow.png

-   Overview of the six-step workflow of the IEC 61400-27 Builder.
+   Figure 1: Overview of the six-step workflow of the IEC 61400-27 Builder.

 .. note::